 North Coast Co-op has a unique investment structure.
-In addition to Membership shares and Sustaining shares, we also have dividend-earning preferred shares.
-We hope that you will considering further investment with us!
+In addition to Membership Shares and Sustaining Shares, we also have dividend-earning Preferred Shares.
+We hope that you will consider further investment with us!

 What is a Class C Preferred Share?

 Class C Preferred Shares are dividend-bearing investments and are referred to as C-Shares.

 • C-Shares pay a dividend based on the size of the investment and not on the amount of member patronage.

 • C-Share purchases are voluntary investments made at each member’s discretion—no member is required to purchase Preferred Shares as a condition of membership.

 • C-Shares carry no voting rights.

 How does my investment benefit North Coast Co-op?